 Some parents volunteer to be part of the local Parent Advisory Committee.
 They serve as “sounding boards” for new ideas, provide input on things that work and things that don’t, and plan some local activities and events.
-Each year IDEA brings the Field Reps and one parent representative from each of the five regional Parent Advisory Committees together for a three-day retreat.
-The PAC representatives and field reps brainstorm with the Director and Assistant Director on ways to improve IDEA’s service to the homeschooling families, contributing to administration’s goal setting for the next year.
+Each year IDEA brings the Field Reps and one parent representative from each of the regional Parent Advisory Committees together for a three-day retreat.
+The PAC representatives and Field Reps brainstorm with the Director and Assistant Director on ways to improve IDEA’s service to the homeschooling families, contributing to administration’s goal setting for the next year.
 PAC representatives are also given an opportunity to meet the GCSD school board and discuss their thoughts, concerns, and/or appreciation.

 Staff and Resource Rooms